bridgefoundry/bridgefoundry.github.io/_posts/2020-01-07-call-for-proposal-research-plan.md

 small part in creating positive impact across the industry.
 We want to continue facilitating workshops, writing, speaking, and making change until technology is equally available and accessible to everyone.
-We also want to dig deeper into why our model is successful and the impact it has on our communities, industry, and beyond.
+We also want to dig deeper into why our model is successful and how it impacts our communities, industry, and beyond.

 Traditionally, we have reported data on the number of participants at events